 Although I didn’t start with rejecting the diet mentality, I wish I had.4 I was a restrictor, meaning I dieted by consuming as few calories as possible, hunger pangs be damned!
-With the encouragement of my dietitian, I started eating when I was actually hungry rather than waiting until the scheduled time to eat.5 This took a long time.
-I fought with myself daily for a while because I felt like I shouldn’t be hungry because it wasn’t time to eat.
+With the encouragement of my dietitian, I worked on eating when I was actually hungry rather than waiting until the scheduled time to eat.5 This took a while because I fought with myself daily at first because I felt like I shouldn’t be hungry since it wasn’t time to eat.
 At work, lunch is at 12:13pm,6 so I had to wait until then.
 This was a food rule that I had because dieting is all about following the rules.
 It had gotten it into my head with Weight Watchers that I had to eat as little as I could which meant I should be putting as much distance as possible between the times that I ate.
 Thus, I made up the food rule of waiting until the designated times to eat.

 As I reflect, this was guided by diet mentality.
-If had examined my place in the dieting world, I would have realized how entrenched I was and going after the diet mentality first would have made my IE journey a little easier.
-I finally got to the point where I could see how manipulated I was by the dieting industry, and that pissed me off!
-That anger fueled me when IE felt like the hardest thing in the world.
-It fueled me into reading something other than Shape magazine in the doctor’s office.
+If had examined my place in the dieting world, I would have realized how entrenched I was and going after the diet mentality first would have made my intuitive eating journey a little easier.
+I finally got to the point where I could see how manipulated I was by the dieting industry and that pissed me off!
+That anger fueled me when intuitive eating felt like the hardest thing in the world.
 Rejecting the diet mentality was one of the most challenging principles, but, once I conquered it, the other principles fell into place more easily.